 "You know, it's just so kinda odd that the artist and the elements are not in tune," he said.
 The thing is that she's not wailing - she's keeping it within the genre, and she's a good singer."

-Parton featured her cover of "Stairway to Heaven" on her 37th studio album, Halos & Horns, released in 2002.
-The concert above was recorded for her Live and Well live album, released the same year.
+Parton featured her cover of "Stairway to Heaven" on her 37th studio album, the bluegrass collection Halos & Horns, released in 2002.
+The album Halos & Horns also brought us "These Old Bones" and its music video.

 We agree with Plant and approve of this cover because Parton can't do any wrong.
 The country songbird should experiment with covering more iconic songs from other genres to her playlists because, based on her track record, she'll always knock it out of the park.